Fireandplants/plant_gbif/README.md

 This will create a names list, `../query_names/tanknames-expanded.txt`.
 It reads the canonical names from `../../bigphylo/species/big-phylo-leaves.txt`.
 This expanded names list includes each taxon label in the phylogeny as well as all synonyms.

-### 2. Conduct fuzzy name matching
+### 2. Extract all possible name binomials in the full GBIF occurrence data

-This step creates a lookup table that associates every possible taxon binomial in the full GBIF Plantae occurrence database with its match in the expanded canonical names list created in step 1.
-The code uses `fuzzy_match.py` from the taxon-name-utils repository to do matching based on a combination of Levenshtein distances and Jaro-Winkler distances.
-See the source files for details.

 First, we must extract all possible taxon binomials from the full GBIF Plantae data.
 Schwilk downloaded the the full GBIF Plantae data on 2014-10-22 (`0000380-141021104744918.zip`).
 This is approximately 140 million occurrence records.
 This data, stored as a compressed zip file is not in the git repository, but is referred to by the `extract_gbif_names.py` script.
-Store all large data such as this in the `data/` directory which is ignored by git (see `.gitignore`.
+Store all large data such as this in the `data/` directory which is ignored by git (see `.gitignore`).

 ```
 python extract_gbif_names.py